 What is Windows Telemetry?
-How can we disable Windows 10 Telemetry & Data Collection for the entire system to maintain privacy?
+How can we Disable Telemetry and Data Collection in Windows 10 to maintain privacy?
 In this article, we will educate you through the entire process.

 According to Microsoft: